We've all been there before. Roughing it in the woods for a few nights while facing the elements and putting up with the mosquitoes and black flies.

 Algonquin Park Camping

-It was an incredible experience to camp on an island in the massive Provincial Park knowing that moose were all around us.
+It was an incredible experience to camp on an island in the massive Provincial Park knowing that moose, bears and other wildlife were all around us.

 Algonquin park houses black bears, wolves, beavers, otters, fox and hundreds of different bird species.

-When you go camping and canoeing here, you are truly in the great Canadian wilderness.
+When you go canoeing and camping in Algonquin Park, you are truly in the great Canadian wilderness.

 We had a few days outside with Rob photographing moose and glorious sunsets and then made our way to their luxury cabin in the middle of a lake.

-Owner, John Langford bought the historic cabin for his future retirement, but in the meantime, offers it to guests seeking a longer trip and a nice break after their canoe and camping safaris.
+Owner, John Langford bought the historic cabin for his future retirement, but in the meantime, he offers it to guests seeking a longer trip and a nice break after their camping trips and canoe safaris

 We opened the cabin door and let out an audible sigh as we explored the modern kitchen, beautiful twin lofts and cozy sitting room.